innolitics/rdm/rdm/init_files/documents/software_plan.md

 6. **Addressing Comments**

     It's rarely acceptable to ignore comments entirely.
 This is disheartening to the reviewer.
 If you disagree with a suggestion, then make your case.
-If you think a refactor would make the code better, but isn't necessary, then make your case.
+If you think a refactor would make the code better but isn't necessary, then make your case.

     Once an issue is resolved, it's best to "thumbs up" or write "fixed" in the comment that requested the change.
 Why is fixing the issue and pushing the change insufficient?
-Sometimes there is a mismatch between what the reviewer thinks is being suggested, and what the author does to address the suggestion.
-In this situations, one person may think they've addressed an issue while another person hasn't.
+Sometimes there is a mismatch between what the reviewer thinks is being suggested and what the author does to address the suggestion.
+In this situations one person may think they've addressed an issue while another person hasn't.

     If the merge request wasn't approved, request a new review once the comments have been addressed.